Love Can't Turn Around

-"Love Can't Turn Around" is a 1986 Chicago house song by Farley Keith Williams a.k.a.
+"Love Can't Turn Around" is a 1986 Chicago house song by American musicians, DJs and record producers Farley Keith Williams a.k.a.
 Farley "Jackmaster" Funk and Jesse Saunders featuring vocalist Darryl Pandy.

-It holds an important place in the history of house music as the first record in that genre to cross over from the U.S. clubs to the UK Singles Chart.
+It holds an important place in the history of house music as the first record in that genre to cross over from the US clubs to the UK Singles Chart.

 History

 "I Can't Turn Around" by Isaac Hayes (1975)

 The song's origin was "I Can't Turn Around", the lead single from Isaac Hayes' 1975 album Chocolate Chip.
 This album was notable for being the first on which Hayes moved on from funk to embrace the then-fashionable disco sound.
 Hayes' original version remained a club favourite for many years and was often played at the Warehouse, the influential Chicago nightclub which was the focus of the house music scene in the early 1980s.

 "I Can't Turn Around" by Steve "Silk" Hurley (1986)

 In 1986, Steve "Silk" Hurley, working under the name J.M.
-Silk, recorded a house version of the song with vocalist Keith Nunnally, which reached number one on the Billboard magazine's Hot Dance Club Play chart.
+Silk, recorded a house version of the song with vocalist Keith Nunnally, which reached number one on Billboard magazine's Hot Dance Club Play chart.